haysberg/baleine/README.md

 - `destroy` to remove the containers
 - `save` to save a running container as a new image on the local R2Lab repository
 - `list` to get a list of all the images on the repository
+- `build` to build an image from either a local Dockerfile or from a URL, and save it to the R2Lab repo

 To see the full list of available options, please check [the docs](https://github.com/haysberg/baleine/wiki)